fflewddur/ltbsky/README.md

 - Create a post
 - Embed images in a post
 - Specify the language(s) of a post
-- Automatically parse web links and Bluesky mentions from a post
+- Automatically parse web links, hashtags, and Bluesky mentions from a post
 - Automatically reduce image size to fit within Bluesky's 1MB limit

 ## Examples